dangus1924/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+        sessions are used to hide the actual values from the client and you also control when the data expires.
+This help to prevent hackers.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt helps to hash the password so it is not in plain text.
+It takes tha password from the user and the hash the amount of time the programmer set it to. the higher the number the longer the hashing process takes.
+Once the password is hash it is then shown in the hash format instead of the plain text

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? brcypt slows down the login hashing process. the best way to stop a brute force attack is to make the process slower.
 - [ ] What are the three parts of the JSON Web Token?
+        The three parts of the JWT are the header, payload, and the signature
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.